c19early.org COVID-19 treatment researchFamotidineFamotidine (more..)

 Figure 27.
 Efficacy vs. cost for COVID-19 treatments.

 Famotidine is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for mortality, hospitalization, recovery, and viral clearance.
-15 studies from 15 independent teams in 7 countries show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, recovery, and viral clearance.
+15 studies from 15 independent teams in 7 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 17% [8‑24%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Early treatment is more effective than late treatment.

 Symp. case 22% Improvement Relative Risk Recovery time 37% Famotidine for COVID-19 Balouch et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 Retrospective 307 patients in the USA Fewer symptomatic cases (p=0.49) and faster recovery (p=0.32), not sig. c19early.org Balouch et al., J. Voice, January 2021 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Balouch: Survey of 307 patients in the USA, showing no significant difference in COVID-19 cases with famotidine use.
+Survey of 307 patients in the USA, showing no significant difference in COVID-19 cases with famotidine use.
+Submit Corrections or Updates.

 Recovery 48% Improvement Relative Risk Recovery (b) 43% Estimated time to 50% r..
 28% Famotidine Brennan et al. EARLY TREATMENT DB RCT Is early treatment with famotidine beneficial for COVID-19?
 Double-blind RCT 55 patients in the USA (January - April 2021) Improved recovery with famotidine (not stat. sig., p=0.23) c19early.org Brennan et al., Gut, February 2022 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Brennan: Small RCT with 27 famotidine and 28 placebo patients, showing improved recovery with treatment.
+Small RCT with 27 famotidine and 28 placebo patients, showing improved recovery with treatment.
 Recovery was faster with treatment for 14 of 16 symptoms.
 There was no mortality or hospitalization.
 NCT04724720.
+Submit Corrections or Updates.

 Severe case -34% Improvement Relative Risk Famotidine for COVID-19 Cheung et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 Retrospective 952 patients in China No significant difference in severe cases c19early.org Cheung et al., Gastroenterology, April 2021 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Cheung: Retrospective 952 COVID-19 patients in Hong Kong, showing no significant difference in severe disease with famotidine use or PPI use.
+Retrospective 952 COVID-19 patients in Hong Kong, showing no significant difference in severe disease with famotidine use or PPI use.
+Submit Corrections or Updates.

 Mortality 16% Improvement Relative Risk ICU time 9% Time to improvement 33% Recovery time 7% Hospitalization time 17% Time to viral- 13% Famotidine Chowdhury et al. ICU PATIENTS RCT Is very late treatment with famotidine beneficial for COVID-19?
 RCT 208 patients in Bangladesh (August 2020 - April 2021) Faster improvement (p<0.0001) and shorter hospitalization (p=0.013) c19early.org Chowdhury et al., World J. Clinical Ca.., Aug 2022 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Chowdhury: RCT 208 ICU patients in Bangladesh, showing improved recovery with famotidine.
+RCT 208 ICU patients in Bangladesh, showing improved recovery with famotidine.
 Famotidine 40mg (<60kg) or 60mg every 8 hours.
+Submit Corrections or Updates.

 Mortality 7% Improvement Relative Risk Famotidine for COVID-19 Elhadi et al. ICU PATIENTS Is very late treatment with famotidine beneficial for COVID-19?
 Prospective study of 465 patients in Libya (May - December 2020) No significant difference in mortality c19early.org Elhadi et al., PLOS ONE, April 2021 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Elhadi: Prospective study of 465 COVID-19 ICU patients in Libya showing no significant differences with treatment.
+Prospective study of 465 COVID-19 ICU patients in Libya showing no significant differences with treatment.
+Submit Corrections or Updates.

 Death/intubation 57% Improvement Relative Risk Famotidine for COVID-19 Freedberg et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 PSM retrospective 1,620 patients in the USA Lower death/intubation with famotidine (p=0.019) c19early.org Freedberg et al., Gastroenterology, May 2020 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Freedberg: PSM retrospective 1,620 hospitalized patients in the USA, 84 with existing famotidine use, showing lower risk of combined death/intubation with treatment.
+PSM retrospective 1,620 hospitalized patients in the USA, 84 with existing famotidine use, showing lower risk of combined death/intubation with treatment.
+Submit Corrections or Updates.

 Mortality 0% Improvement Relative Risk Hospitalization 6% Case -12% Famotidine for COVID-19 Fung et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 Retrospective study in the USA Lower hospitalization (p=0.00016) and more cases (p<0.0001) c19early.org Fung et al., PLoS ONE, October 2021 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Fung: Retrospective database analysis of 374,229 patients in the USA, showing higher cases, lower hospitalizations, and no change in mortality with famotidine use.
+Retrospective database analysis of 374,229 patients in the USA, showing higher cases, lower hospitalizations, and no change in mortality with famotidine use.
+Submit Corrections or Updates.

 Case 36% Improvement Relative Risk Famotidine for COVID-19 Kim et al. Prophylaxis Does famotidine reduce COVID-19 infections?
 PSM retrospective 21,026 patients in South Korea (Jan - Jun 2020) Fewer cases with famotidine (p=0.000093) c19early.org Kim et al., J. Korean Medical Science, Mar 2023 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Kim: PSM retrospective in South Korea, showing lower risk of COVID-19 cases with H2RA (including famotidine) and PPI use, but no significant difference in severe outcomes (results provided for the combined groups only).
+PSM retrospective in South Korea, showing lower risk of COVID-19 cases with H2RA (including famotidine) and PPI use, but no significant difference in severe outcomes (results provided for the combined groups only).
+Submit Corrections or Updates.

 Mortality 0% Improvement Relative Risk Famotidine for COVID-19 Kuno et al. LATE TREATMENT Is late treatment with famotidine beneficial for COVID-19?
 PSM retrospective 9,565 patients in the USA (Mar 2020 - Mar 2021) No significant difference in mortality c19early.org Kuno et al., J. Medical Virology, October 2021 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Kuno: PSM retrospective 9,565 COVID-19 hospitalized patients in the USA, 1,593 receiving famotidine, showing no significant difference in mortality.
+PSM retrospective 9,565 COVID-19 hospitalized patients in the USA, 1,593 receiving famotidine, showing no significant difference in mortality.
+Submit Corrections or Updates.

 Progression -107% Improvement Relative Risk Progression (b) -256% Oxygen therapy -109% Famotidine for COVID-19 Kwon et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 Retrospective 6,556 patients in South Korea (Jul - Dec 2020) Higher progression (p=0.063) and higher oxygen therapy (p=0.069), not sig. c19early.org Kwon et al., Heliyon, May 2023 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Kwon: PSM retrospective 6,556 COVID-19 patients in South Korea, showing higher risk of poor outcomes with famotidine vs. other H2-blocker use.
+PSM retrospective 6,556 COVID-19 patients in South Korea, showing higher risk of poor outcomes with famotidine vs. other H2-blocker use.
+Submit Corrections or Updates.

 Mortality 18% Improvement Relative Risk Famotidine for COVID-19 Loucera et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 Retrospective 15,968 patients in Spain (January - November 2020) Lower mortality with famotidine (not stat. sig., p=0.25) c19early.org Loucera et al., Virology J., August 2022 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Loucera: Retrospective 15,968 COVID-19 hospitalized patients in Spain, showing lower mortality with existing use of several medications including metformin, HCQ, azithromycin, aspirin, vitamin D, vitamin C, and budesonide.
+Retrospective 15,968 COVID-19 hospitalized patients in Spain, showing lower mortality with existing use of several medications including metformin, HCQ, azithromycin, aspirin, vitamin D, vitamin C, and budesonide.
 Since only hospitalized patients are included, results do not reflect different probabilities of hospitalization across treatments.
+Submit Corrections or Updates.

 Case 7% Improvement Relative Risk Famotidine for COVID-19 MacFadden et al. Prophylaxis Does famotidine reduce COVID-19 infections?
 Retrospective study in Canada (January - December 2020) No significant difference in cases c19early.org MacFadden et al., Open Forum Infectiou.., Mar 2022 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-MacFadden: Retrospective 26,121 cases and 2,369,020 controls ≥65yo in Canada, showing no significant difference in cases with chronic use of famotidine.
+Retrospective 26,121 cases and 2,369,020 controls ≥65yo in Canada, showing no significant difference in cases with chronic use of famotidine.
+Submit Corrections or Updates.

 Mortality 61% Improvement Relative Risk Death/intubation 50% Famotidine for COVID-19 Mather et al. Prophylaxis Is prophylaxis with famotidine beneficial for COVID-19?
 PSM retrospective 772 patients in the USA Lower mortality (p=0.004) and death/intubation (p=0.003) c19early.org Mather et al., American J. Gastroenter.., Aug 2020 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+

-Mather: PSM retrospective 878 hospitalized patients in the USA, 83 with existing famotidine use, showing significantly lower mortality with treatment.
+PSM retrospective 878 hospitalized patients in the USA, 83 with existing famotidine use, showing significantly lower mortality with treatment.
+Submit Corrections or Updates.

 Mortality 19% Improvement Relative Risk Famotidine Mehrizi et al. LATE TREATMENT Is late treatment with famotidine beneficial for COVID-19?
 Retrospective 917,198 patients in Iran (February 2020 - March 2022) Lower mortality with famotidine (p<0.000001) c19early.org Mehrizi et al., Frontiers in Public He.., Dec 2023 Favorsfamotidine Favorscontrol 0 0.5 1 1.5 2+